NexMirror/Kallithea/docs/overview.rst

   setup will thus often end up being quite complex.

-  The configuration of which web server to use is in the ini file passed to ``paste``.
+  The configuration of which web server to use is in the ini file passed to ``paster``.
 The entry point for the WSGI application is configured in ``setup.py`` as ``kallithea.config.middleware:make_app``.

 - `Apache httpd`_ can serve WSGI applications directly using mod_wsgi_ and a